Arizona Windshield Law Guide: What You Need to Know

 - State regulations that vary by state

 Federal regulations are set by the United States Department of Transportation and establish minimum vehicle requirements.
-Each state is responsible to enforce the federal guidelines, and they can also expand on them with their own laws if desired.
+Each state is responsible for enforcing the federal guidelines, and they can also expand on them with their own laws if desired.

 Federal regulations are as follows:

-1. Windshields may not have damage or discoloration to the center in front of the driver.
+1. Windshields may not have damage or discoloration to the center of the glass in front of the driver.

 The "center of the windshield" is formally defined as the space above the steering wheel, extending all the way to within 2" of the top and 1" from each side.

 2. 1 crack is acceptable if it extends into the center area, but more than 1 crack or a crack connected to spidering, chips or other damage is not.